Parallel-in-Time-Differential-Equations/Nearest-Neighbors-GParareal/readme.md

 # Nearest Neighbors GParareal: Improving Scalability Of Gaussian Processes For Parallel In Time Solvers

 This repository is the official implementation of [Nearest Neighbors GParareal: Improving Scalability Of Gaussian Processes For Parallel In Time Solvers](https://arxiv.org/abs/2405.12182).
+Authors: Guglielmo Gattiglio, Lyudmila Grigoryeva, and Massimiliano Tamborrino.

 >In this work we introduce nearest neighbors (nn) GParareal (nnGParareal), a novel data-enriched parallel-in-time (PinT) integration algorithm. nnGParareal builds upon GParareal, another PinT, by improving its scalability properties for higher-dimensional systems and increased processor count.
 This translates into sensibly faster parallel speed-up gains, comapred to both Parareal and GParareal, over a range of systems
 <!-- ![Non-linear Hopf Bifurcation](img/nonaut_scal_speedup.png)![FHN PDE](img/fhn_pde_speedup_upd.png) -->